-Acknowledgement.
-We gratefully acknowledge discussions and implementation help from A. Croy and C. Sohrmann in the initial stages of the project.
+We gratefully acknowledge discussions with and implementation help from A. Croy and C. Sohrmann in the initial stages of the project.
+We thankfully acknowledge support and encouragement by V. Mehrmann and M. Schreiber who also got us interested in the problem.